 Payments in lieu of taxes made by the commission are based on the amount of property tax that would be due if the land was owned by a private person and allocated like other real property taxes.
-Land subject to a payment in lieu of tax is assessed based upon the use it had just prior to being purchased by the commission, excluding any improvements either before or after the purchase.
-The commission is allowed to protest valuation of land and appeal any action of the county board of equalization.
+Land subject to a payment in lieu of tax is assessed based upon its use prior to being purchased by the commission, excluding any improvements made either before or after the purchase.
+The commission is allowed to protest the valuation of land and appeal any action of the county board of equalization.